 I felt my breath return.
 I was apparently safe for now.
 However I had just relaxed, when at Malfoy’s words, Ron yanked his wand out and pointed it directly as Malfoy’s chest, causing all the tension to immediately return.
 ‘Right that’s it Malfoy, you asked for it,’ Ron yelled raising his wand, ready to strike.
 Harry immediately stepped closer to Ron, wand at the ready as always, placing a hand on his arm in restraint.

 ‘Ooh careful Weasley,’ Malfoy said, withdrawing his wand lazily, almost as if he couldn’t be bothered.
 ‘Don’t forget what happened the last time you tried to curse me,’ Malfoy said smirking at the memory.

 Ron coloured even more, turning a rather interesting shade of puce that clashed horrendously with his hair.
-Ron pushed Harry off him, causing him to stumble backwards, tripping over Ginny who was still crouched on the ground, giving Ron a chance to raise his wand arm, opening his mouth ready to cast his curse.
+Ron pushed Harry off him, causing him to stumble backwards and trip over Ginny who was still crouched on the ground, which gave Ron a chance to raise his wand arm, opening his mouth ready to cast his curse.

 Before I knew what I was doing and without even thinking, I jumped to my feet and stood directly in front of Ron, blocking his view of Malfoy.

 ‘Hermione, what the hell do you think you’re doing?’
 Ron yelled, trying to push past me, but I stood my ground and put both of my hands on his chest to keep him firmly back.

 ‘I’m trying to stop you from making a stupid mistake,’ I yelled back at him.
 ‘Be the bigger man for once and just walk away.’

 ‘I can’t Hermione,’ Ron said through gritted teeth, trying to push past me once more.